-Any of us who have had a family member or friend with dementia understand the enormous physical and emotional toll of caregiving.
-It’s very tough watching your family member or friend lose memory, skills and abilities.
-But there is another challenge for families that isn’t talked about as much—the enormous financial toll of caregiving for a person with dementia.
+Any of us who have had a loved one or friend living with dementia understand the enormous physical and emotional toll of caregiving.
+It’s very tough watching the individual lose memory, skills and abilities.
+But there is another challenge for families that isn’t talked about as much—the enormous financial toll of caregiving for a person living with dementia.

-- The national average hourly rates for home care workers is $19/hour.
+- The national average hourly rates for home care workers is $24/hour.

 What can a family do to cope with these costs?
 Here are some suggestions from Alzheimer’s care expert David Troxel.

 - First and foremost, take stock of family resources and funds.
 Make sure that your family member’s legal and financial affairs are up to date, that you know where various accounts and funds are located, and that a trusted party receives a durable power of attorney to handle finances.
 Because persons living with dementia can make bad decisions and even become victims of fraud, be vigilant in monitoring accounts and protecting remaining funds.